Vladimir Ashurkov

 Vladimir Lvovich Ashurkov (Владимир Львович Ашурков; born 15 February 1972) is a Russian political figure and the Executive Director of the Anti-Corruption Foundation.
 A former banker, Ashurkov was the Director of Group Portfolio Management and Control at Alfa Group Consortium from 2006 to 2012, when he was asked to step down due to his political involvement with Alexei Navalny.
 He was also on the board of the X5 Retail Group during this time.

 In 2014, a panel of the Investigative Committee of Russia accused Ashurkov of embezzling funds from Alexei Navalny's 2013 Moscow mayoral campaign, after which he sought and was granted political asylum in the UK, claiming the allegations were politically motivated.
 Both Ashurkov and Navalny claim that the allegations are unfounded.

-After relocating, Ashurkov organised bus tours for activists and journalists, similar to Roman Gul's "Kleptocrats Tour", "to show the tsarist opulence of the Russian oligarchy in London."
+After relocating, Ashurkov organised bus tours for activists and journalists, similar to Roman Gul's "Kleptocrats Tour", "to show the opulence and corruption of the Russian oligarchy in London."
 He does this, says Ashurkov, according to the Stuttgarter Zeitung, to alert the British authorities to dirty money, as for example in Witanhurst owned by Andrey Guryev.
 Ashurkov advises the British government to dispense with the "dirty money", even though, according to Benjamin Plackett of Stuttgarter Zeitung, the "intertwining of Russian wealth with the British economy" complicates the policy.

+Early life and education

+Ashurkov was born in 1972 in Moscow into a family of engineers who worked in research institutes of military–industrial complex.
+He received a Bachelor of Science degree in Physics from the Moscow Institute of Physics and Technology.
+In 1996, he graduated from the Wharton School of the University of Pennsylvania with an MBA.

+Career in business

+Early career

+During the 1990s, Ashurkov worked as a financial analyst in PepsiCo Holding and as an investment banker in Renaissance Capital.
+From 1999 onwards, he held executive roles in the transportation industry, including the post of financial director of the Saint Petersburg Sea Port.

+Alfa Group

+In 2006, he assumed the position of the Director of Group Portfolio Management at Alfa Group.
+During his tenure, Ashurkov served as director of asset management at CTF Holdings, a subsidiary of Alfa Group, and as a board member of X5 Retail Group, one of Russia's largest food retail chains.